mknowlton89/readme-generator/README.md

-# Michael's Awesome README Generator
+# Michael Knowlton's README Generator

 ## <h2>Description</h2>

-This is a command-line tool that helps developers created awesome, in-depth README files.
+This is a command-line tool to help developers write awesome READMEs

 ## <h2 id="">Table of Contents</h2>